kdluong/CashFlow/README.md

 1. Seamless Transaction Logging:

 Effortlessly capture your income and expenses with an intuitive and user-friendly interface.
 Stay informed about your financial inflow and outflow with real-time precision.

-2. Smart Categorization
+3. Smart Categorization

  Harness the power of categorization to streamline your financial insights.
 Organize transactions according to your unique preferences, making it a breeze to pinpoint areas for potential savings.

-3. Deep Analytics

-  Gain a profound understanding of your financial habits through comprehensive analytics.
+3. __Deep Analytics__: Gain a profound understanding of your financial habits through comprehensive analytics.
 Visualize your spending patterns across weeks, months, and years with dynamic pie charts and bar graphs.

-4. Receipt Management

-   Banish the hassle of lost receipts.
+4. __Receipt Management__: Banish the hassle of lost receipts.
 With CashFlow, you can conveniently store and manage transaction-related receipts and vital documents, creating a digital archive of your financial history.

 ## App Installation